The Riverscope methodology includes three interlinked components of assessment:

 – the Deep Dive which is based on a thorough qualitative investigation of specific project issues and/or areas of interest.

 This combined approach offers a comprehensive, data-driven assessment process that can be applied to a project, portfolio and/or an area (e.g. a country or region).

-Further information on how these three components link together to form the overarching Riverscope assessment approach can be found in the Process document below.
+Further information on the overarching Riverscope assessment approach can be found in the Process document below.

-More specific details on approaches, methodologies and sources used to develop the Riverscope methodology can be found in the Methodology document below.
+Details of approaches, methodologies and data sources used to develop Riverscope can be found in the Methodology document below.

 ESG risks are systematically underestimated by hydropower developers and financiers, which means that any investment into hydropower should be reviewed.